bandprotocol/bandchain-docs-archived/docs/client-library/pyband/get-started.md

 #### Sequence and Account Number

-Sequence and account number can be retrieved from calling `get_account(address)` in client module.
+Sequence and account number can be retrieved from calling [`get_account`] in client module.

 ```python
 account = c.get_account(sender)